baunov/mozio-test/README.md

 I think it's a better UX so that user doesn't have to erase previously searched item name before entering a new one.
 Also, it would look weird if user navigates to a different Destination (e.g. using suggested nearest ones) - and the search would still display the old one.

-For search I added 200ms debounce and 1 minute caching of results.
+For search, I added 200ms debounce and 1 minute caching of results.
 For getDestinationById and getNearbyDestinations I've set cache TTL to 1 hour.

-The destination page can also be opened independantly by entering a url domain/<destination_id>.
+The destination page can also be opened independently by entering a url domain/<destination_id>.

 ### Code